View a Photo

 "Those who know Mel describe him as a jack-of-all-trades: a highly skilled mechanic and heavy equipment operator, as well as an experienced hunter and carpenter."

-Last year, on Christmas day, Mel Johansen was driving from south Kona to Waimea when he received an alarming call.
+One year on Christmas day, Mel Johansen was driving from south Kona to Waimea when he received an alarming call.

 “There’s smoke rising from the forest!” exclaimed his son Josh.